socratools/socranop/README.md

 well handled by Python's default installation methods, but the interface to the Linux system is not.

-Therefore, at this time, the `socranop-installtool` utility must be called in addition to the normal Python tools for installing (`--post-install`) and uninstalling (`--pre-uninstall`) the files which hook `socranop` up with Linux system components like the D-Bus session bus and the XDG Desktop files and specification for integration into the desktop environment's list of applications.
-If you are running `socranop` from a distribution package, the distro package should do that for you.
+Therefore, at this time, the `socranop-installtool` utility must be called in addition to the normal Python tools for installing (`socranop-installtool post-pip-install`) and uninstalling (`socranop-installtool pre-pip-uninstall`) the files which hook `socranop` up with Linux system components like the D-Bus session bus and the XDG Desktop files and specification for integration into the desktop environment's list of applications.

+If you are installing `socranop` from a distribution package, that distribution package should do all that for you.

 For the D-bus and XDG Desktop interface, `socranop` supports the following three installation locations: